DS

 GALLERY

 Established in 2000, DS Watkins Gallery has earned a reputation for exhibiting contemporary works in a variety of mediums; and is located in historic downtown Kennewick’s oldest brick building.
-The gallery is open every Friday and Saturday from Noon to 5 PM — On the first Thursday of each month for ArtWalk from Noon to 8 PM — Or anytime by appointment for group or individual viewings.
+The gallery is open only by appointment for group or individual viewings (call/text 509.546.1853).

 Located in Historic Downtown Kennewick's Oldest Brick Building